 Some of the fall in unbooked taxi trips can be explained by the relative increase in booked trips.
 Figure 3 shows that the proportion of unbooked trips decreased from 64 per cent in 2018 to 46 per cent in 2021.
-This could have been driven by a combination of factors including improvements in booking app technology and increased availability, differences in the types of consumers using taxis during the coronavirus pandemic, and underlying changes in consumer preferences for booked and unbooked taxi.
-As will be discussed in the next chapter, the majority of trips in the large regional zone are booked.
+This could have been driven by a combination of factors including improvements in booking app technology and increased availability, differences in the types of consumers using taxis during the coronavirus pandemic, and underlying changes in consumer preferences for booked and unbooked taxi services.
+As will be discussed in the next chapter, the majority of trips in the large regional area are booked.

-Figure 3: Ratio of booked and unbooked taxi trips in the Melbourne metropolitan, urban and large regional zones: 2018 and 2021
+Figure 3: Ratio of booked and unbooked taxi trips in the Melbourne Metropolitan and Urban and Large Regional Zones: 2018 and 2021